Timi Olotu counts a Blue Yeti microphone as one of his most prized tools for content marketing success.

 The key is to standardize the kinds of questions you ask, so you can collect similar types of data and find trends.
 It's also critical to organize that information so that as a content team you can ask, “Where's the intersection between all the things that matter to our audience and all the things that matter to us?"
 You end up with a fairly rich map for finding those intersections.

 We also assess what our competitors are talking about, because in order to have thought leadership, you can’t just rehash what your top competitors have been saying for the last two years.
 We need to understand what messages have already been in the marketplace and make sure we give ours a compelling edge.

 And when you're able to do that, it's magical.
-You don't need to publish every day.
+You don't need to publish every day to build a successful B2B content marketing program.
 You don't need to use as many tricks and tactics.
 When people are compelled by what you're saying, they definitely act.
 They opt in.
 They do all the things marketers dream and hope that they would do.